conceptcartography/conceptcartography/docs/concepts/agnotology.md

   Nature, after all, is infinitely rich and variable.
-What we know or do not know at any one time or place is shaped by particular histories, local and global priorities, funding patterns, institutional and disciplinary hierarchies, personal and professional myopia, and much else as well."
-(Schiebinger, 2004, p.3)'
+What we know or do not know at any one time or place is shaped by particular histories, local and global priorities, funding patterns, institutional and disciplinary hierarchies, personal and professional myopia, and much else as well" (Schiebinger, 2004, p.3).
 examples:
 - description: Nontransfer of knowledge about abortifacients in 18th century colonial botany